darktable-org/dtorg/content/blog/2021-12-24-darktable-3.8/index.md

 - The automatic mask tuning has been improved in the [_tone equalizer_](https://docs.darktable.org/3.8/en/module-reference/processing-modules/tone-equalizer/#masking-tab) module

 This is just a brief guide to the major changes in darktable 3.8.
 For details of other changes/fixes please see the **release notes**.

+# darktable 4.0

+The next planned feature release will be darktable 4.0 in Summer 2022 and we are hard at work on more exciting features.
+Among other things, changes (now made possible by the linear scene-referred pipeline) will allow you to:

+1. Ensure color and exposure consistency of the same object over different pictures by normalizing the CAT and exposure settings.
+The main goal is to ensure that the secondary color-grading (color balance RGB settings) have the same effect over a series, which is not guaranteed if you simply duplicate the history.
+2. Force some object or reference color, for which you know (a priori) the color coordinates, to have these exact coordinates at the output of color calibration

+Both features allow you to perform an exact white-balancing even when you don't have neutral greys in the image, provided that you still have another reference color you can use.
+They can also be useful when the lighting changes during a shooting session.
+A "measure" mode allows you to sample a reference color/exposure and a "correction" mode allows you to apply that reference to another image.
+This will be of particular use in event/book/catalogue photography.